 Sierra Leone, a country in West Africa, has a special significance in the history of the transatlantic slave trade as the departure point for thousands of west African captives.
 The capital, Freetown, was founded as a home for repatriated former slaves in 1787.

-Sierra Leone, in West Africa, emerged from a decade of civil war in 2002, with the help of Britain, the former colonial power, and a large United Nations peacekeeping mission.
+But the country's modern history has been overshadowed by a brutal civil war that ended in 2002 with the help of Britain, the former colonial power, and a large United Nations peacekeeping mission.

 Sierra Leone has experienced substantial economic growth in recent years, although the ruinous effects of the civil war continue to be felt.

-Sierra Leone is also rich in diamonds and other minerals.
+The country is also rich in diamonds and other minerals.
 The trade in illicit gems, known as "blood diamonds" for their role in funding conflicts, perpetuated the civil war.
-The government has attempted to crack down on cross-border diamond trafficking and to persuade foreign investors that blood diamonds are a thing of the past.
+The government has sought to crack down on the trade.

 Ernest Bai Koroma won a second and final term as president of Sierra Leone in November 2012, in the first elections the country has held without UN supervision since the end of the civil war in 2001.